 There are no academic requirements.
 Fellows get a certificate of conclusion (not a credit‐bearing degree) at graduation.

 All candidates for the Spencer Education Fellowship have to fill out an online application form.

 The closing date is the end of January for the following academic session, which usually runs from the end of August to mid‐June.

-Not interested in this particular scholarship?
+Not interested in Spencer Education Fellowship at Columbia University?
 See other USA scholarships here